Trucial Oman Scouts: Sharjah Military Base

-The Mirgab Military base included a Medical Centre, Mechanical Transport Squadron, Signals Squadron and Quartermaster, with a dhobi and coffee shop owned and operated by an Iranian, Esa bin Mousa Al Amri, as well as a camp shop owned by a Mr Lalchand and managed by a Sikh gentleman by the name of Hari Singh Bhatia.
+The Mirgab Military base included a Medical Centre, Mechanical Transport Squadron, Signals Squadron and Quartermaster, with a dhobi and coffee shop owned and operated by an Emirati, Esa bin Mousa Al Amri, as well as a camp shop owned by a Mr Lalchand and managed by a Sikh gentleman by the name of Hari Singh Bhatia.
 A Scouts Club was eventually built at the base, constructed by local contractor Esa Mousa.
 The base is still in use today, as the headquarters of the Sharjah Police Special Tasks Department.

 The TOS Training School and Depot for Arab Recruits was located in Manama, Ajman, while the Desert Regiment and Mortar Troop were based at Adhen.
 Other TOS squadrons maintained bases at Jahili Fort, Al Ain; Masafi; Mirfa and Khatt, in Ras Al Khaimah.

 School

 Local recruits had been sought by the TOS since the early 1950s, with a team travelling around the villages of the interior to seek new recruits.
 It was eventually decided to open a school to act as a feeder for recruitment, as well as to improve the image of the government.
 The TOS opened its school in May 1961 in the inland village of Manama, an exclave of Ajman and in its first year enrolled 50 students.
 The school offered an elementary education and, after finishing three years' study, students were given preference to enter the TOS.
 By 1954, the school was training 65 students aged between 10 and 17.
 The most promising of these were sent to the UK for officer training.